 Around the time of the opening of the Dumfries, Lochmaben and Lockerbie Railway in 1863 the station was greatly expanded.
 A trainshed was added to the north of the main station building which covered bay platforms for the branch line.
 A locomotive shed, Lockerbie Shed, was added to the east side of the station and the up loop line.

-The trainshed survived the closure of the branch in 1966 but was to be demolished in 1972.
+The trainshed survived the closure of the branch to passengers in 1952 (completely in 1966) but was to be demolished in 1972.

 Thomas Carlyle^s Birthplace